 In January 2013, the Northern Ireland Executive agreed to begin a preliminary consultation on changes to rates support for low income households.
-These changes have to be made as a result of the UK wide programme of Welfare Reform.
+These changes were required to be made as a result of the UK wide programme of Welfare Reform.

 The preliminary consultation paper provided the background to the change along with options for an interim scheme.
 This consultation period closed on the 10 April 2013.

 In response to requests from consultees, the department also published further information and statistics to provide additional analysis.
-The consultation closed on 31 October 2013 and the department subsequently published their report on the future of rate rebate.
+The consultation closed on 31 October 2013 and the department subsequently published their report on the future of rate rebate in December 2013.

 The purpose of this consultation was to seek views on proposed options for a long term rate rebate scheme together with illustrative impact assessments and modelling.
 It also sought views on a new approach to some of the other entitlement conditions and for streamlined administrative processes.

-Now that a settlement has been reached on Welfare Reform, the Executive agreed (on the 25th February 2016) to consequential adjustments to rate support arrangements for low income households of working age.
+On 25th February 2016 Executive agreement to consequential adjustments to rate support arrangements for low income households of working age was obtained.

-The Executive has agreed to fully fund the rates support up to and including the next financial year 2016/17, despite a funding shortfall between what the scheme actually costs and the funding Northern Ireland receives for it, as part of its Barnett settlement (NI’s share of national taxation).
-Decisions on future funding levels will need to be taken in due course by the new incoming administration.
+The Executive has agreed to fully fund the HB rates support up to and including the next financial year 2016-17, despite a funding shortfall between what the scheme actually costs and the funding Northern Ireland receives for it, as part of its Barnett settlement (NI’s share of national taxation).
+This continues, however decisions on future funding levels will need to be taken in due course by the new incoming administration.